Vinith1801/QuizNest/README.md

-# 🧠 WaitScape Quiz App – Backend
+# 🧠 QuizNest – Backend

 > RESTful API for a modern quiz web app built with **Node.js**, **Express**, **MySQL**, and **JWT authentication**.